kimtth/bicep-azure-data-platform-laC/Readme.md

 # Intrastructure as a code : Bicep - Azure Data Platforms

 In this chapter, we are going to deploy Azure Data Platforms by Bicep.
-Infrastructure automation reduces redundant manipulations, this code can deploy all data platforms in approx 3 mins.
+Infrastructure automation reduces redundant manipulations.
+By using this code we can deploy all data platforms within approx. 3-4 mins.

 - What is Bicep?